Gordon Ramsay 101: A Primer on TV's Hottest Chef

 Chef Ramsay has three series currently in production on FOX.
 In addition to Hell's Kitchen and MasterChef, he also has Kitchen Nightmares, where he ventures across the country trying to save failing restaurants.
 A fourth show, Hotel Hell, which is the hotel equivalent of Kitchen Nightmares, has its two-part premiere Monday, August 13 and Tuesday, August 14 on FOX.

 He is also a TV presence in the United Kingdom.
 Ramsay led the first season of the British Hell's Kitchen in 2004.
 There is a British version of Kitchen Nightmares which ran from 2004 to 2009 (predating the American one), which can still be seen on BBC America under the full original title Ramsay's Kitchen Nightmares.

 Also in the UK is The F Word (also known as Gordon Ramsay's F Word), a food magazine/cooking show that has run since 2005.
 This is not counting numerous TV specials/miniseries, some of which pop up on BBC America occasionally.

-Ramsay has appeared on numerous other shows, including the UK edition of Top Gear twice and as himself in the "The Food Wife" episode of The Simpsons in November 2011.
+Ramsay has appeared on numerous other shows, including the UK edition of Top Gear twice (here's one) and as himself in the "The Food Wife" episode of The Simpsons in November 2011.